petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-6-content-authoring-and-management/organizing-claritys-content.md

 1. Click *Publish Master* to save your changes.

 The Header Announcement Bar is now visible on all pages that use the Primary Master Page template.
-Next, let's use Liferay's Commerce features to create Clarity's products catalog.

 ## Conclusion

-This concludes *Organizing Clarity’s Content*.
+Great!
+You've used categories and collections to help organize and display Clarity's content.
+Next, let's explore how Clarity can leverage Liferay's Commerce features to create content for their products catalog.

 Next Up: [Creating Clarity’s Commerce Content](./creating-claritys-commerce-content.md)